dsxzcq/random-scripts/README.md

 ---

-Enjoy your Hyprland journey with the **Random Hyprdots Installer**! 🚀
+Enjoy your Hyprland journey with the **Hyprdots Installer Random**! 🚀